ocean-tracking-network/jb-acoustic-telemetry/_episodes/09-additional-vtrack.md

 {:.language-r}

-Calculate dispersal summary info
+### Calculate dispersal summary info
 ~~~
 dispSum<-dispersalSummary(ATTdataBTT)
 ~~~
 {:.language-r}

-Just dispersal data:
+### Just dispersal data:
 ~~~
 dispSum2 <- dispSum %>% filter(Consecutive.Dispersal >0)
 ~~~
 {:.language-r}

-The glatos-based detection events above is good for calculatating residency at receivers.
+The glatos-based detection events above is an intermediate data summary that is useful for calculating residency at receivers.
 This gives you more info on what the fish were doing in between.

-in case you're ever interested in explore the mechanics behind functions:
+In case you're ever interested in exploring the mechanics behind the functions:
 ~~~
 getAnywhere(dispersalSummary)
 ~~~
 {:.language-r}

 Calculate Centers of Activity (Simpfendorfer, C. A., M. R. Heupel, and R. E. Hueter.
-2002.)
+2002.) https://doi.org/10.1139/f01-191
 ~~~
 ?COA